yhc24331/ugasmartwatch.github.io/README.md

  - contains the page to add customized reminders
  > userpf.js
  - contains the javascript needed for main user profile page.
 Currently, has JS code to populate activity graph and for datepicker.
+ > pet.html
+ - The main page for selecting the virtual pet and creating the background.
+ > pet.js
+ - Contains the javascript needed to save the user's selected pet and also the background that they create.

  # Documentation - notes